Welcome Message

 8:30 am – 4:00 pm

-Delegate sessions in plenary and breakouts, one-on-one meetings and closing remarks
+Delegate sessions in plenary and discussion sessions, one-on-one meetings and closing remarks

 Travel & accommodation

 One representative and one youth delegate from each community are eligible for reimbursement for a total of two representatives, one of which is a youth delegate.
-Youth are generally considered to be between 18-29 years of age.
-Reimbursement is available to representatives travelling more than 32 km from their home to the Gathering.
+Youth are generally considered to be between 18 and 29 years of age.
+Reimbursement is available to representatives travelling more than 32 km from their home to the Gathering as per below:

 Attendees who choose to stay in private accommodation (for example, with friends or family who live locally) can claim $38.41 per night for up to two nights.